Stuffed Peppers with Cauliflower Rice (Paleo, GF)

 - Fill each pepper with 1/2 cup of meat sauce and then put the top back on each pepper.

 - Place the red peppers in a large pan (I used a 13x9 pan).

 - Chop cauliflower in a food processor to create cauliflower "rice"....
 I filled it 3 times to get the 3 cups of cauliflower rice.
 But this could be different based on the size of the cauliflower rice.
 I would just do a little at a time until you get the right amount.

 - Evenly spread the chopped cauliflower in the pan surrounding the peppers.

-- Evenly pour 1 cup of strained chopped tomatoes on top of the cauliflower and lightly fluff/mix the cauliflower mixture with a fork.
+- Evenly pour 1 cup of strained tomatoes on top of the cauliflower and lightly fluff/mix the cauliflower mixture with a fork.

 - Put the pan in the oven and bake the stuffed peppers for 60- 70 minutes.

 - Once the peppers look a bit "wrinkled" and the dish becomes fragrant, set the oven on broil and let the peppers broil for 2-3 minutes and remove from the oven.